-&lt;sup>4Due to local opposition to construction, higher-level governance has been advocated as a way to overcome housing regulations and increase construction (Rusk, 1995; OECD, 2012; Glaeser, 2014; Glaeser and Gyourko, 2018).
+&lt;sup>4This local opposition to new construction is commonly referred to as NIMBYism ("Not In My BackYard").
+Higher-level governance has been advocated as a way to overcome housing regulations and increase construction (Rusk, 1995; OECD, 2012; Glaeser, 2014; Glaeser and Gyourko, 2018).
 This typically triggers strong resistance from municipalities.
 For instance, Orfield (1997) describes the fierce opposition of municipalities in Minnesota against the transfer of urban planning policies to the Metropolitan Area level.
 In France, we say that a mayor who builds will lose the next election ("maires batisseurs, maires battus").